 Skip advert

 Advertisement - Article continues below

-You might think that your only choice for a first car is an old clapped out banger, but with Personal Contract Purchase (PCP) and Hire Purchase (HP) finance deals having taken off in popularity in recent times, there are now affordable ways to get behind the wheel of a brand new car.
+With Personal Contract Purchase (PCP) and Hire Purchase (HP) finance deals having taken off in popularity in recent times, your options for a new first car are more diverse than ever.
 Newer cars should prove more reliable and safer too, which will keep parents happy.
-The latest engines are more fuel efficient than ever, meaning running costs should be low, particularly with small cars and superminis.
+The latest engines are more fuel efficient, meaning running costs should be low, particularly with small cars and superminis, which are – more often than not – ideal choices for a first car.

 Best used cars for young and learner driversTop 10 best used cars for young and learner drivers

-Features that were once exclusive to premium cars, such as Apple CarPlay and Android Auto, digital instrument displays and lane keeping assistance, have found their way into some humble hatchbacks and city cars in recent years, so budget motoring doesn’t have to be as bare-bones as it once was.
+Features that were once exclusive to premium cars, such as Apple CarPlay and Android Auto, digital instrument displays and lane-keeping assistance, have found their way into some humble hatchbacks and city cars in recent years, so budget-friendly motoring doesn’t have to be as bare-bones as it once was.

+Skip advert